Skip to main content

 • Class II, Type A2 cabinets (formerly labeled Type A/ B3) have design features that make them more useful in research laboratories than other Class II cabinets.
 Also, if a Type A2 cabinet is vented to the building exhaust system via a properly functioning canopy (thimble) connection, it can be used with minute amounts of toxic chemicals.

-Class I and Class III cabinets are rarely used at UCSD.
+Class I and Class III cabinets are rarely used at UC San Diego.

 Class I cabinets do NOT protect the research product, and Class III cabinets (also called glove boxes) are maximum containtainment cabinets that require workers to wear arm-length gloves attached to a front panel.